 In general, we are the most technologically advanced country in the world.
 Perhaps it is because we like to simplify our lives with technology and take advantage of the latest technologies and the use of them effectively.

-GNCrypto: How difficult is it to create your own crypto project?
+GNcrypto: How difficult is it to create your own crypto project?
 Is it necessary to have investors for this?

 Rostyslav Bortman: Creating any project is difficult, regardless of whether it is a crypto project or not.
 When you start creating something of your own, you always face dozens of questions and problems that you have not encountered before.
 It is super difficult, but it is also super interesting.